emilyyyyyllo/DATA146/project1.md

 data.loc[(data['country'] == 'France') | (data['country'] == 'Spain')]
 ```

 `^` is the exclusive XOR operator, which returns True when only one of the two operands is true.
 One pitfall with using the `^` operator is that you would not know if only one or both of the statements are true.
-For example, the ^ operator returns False when `(‘dog’==’dog’) ^ (‘cat’==’cat’)`.
+For example, the ^ operator returns False when `('dog'=='dog') ^ ('cat'=='cat')`.

 The `==` logical operator is one of the comparison operators which is used to compare values.
 It returns True or False in response to the condition given.
 The `==` operator is checking if the two operands are equal to each other.
 The `==` operator can be used to compare numbers, strings, or functions.
 The `==` operator is most commonly used in Boolean statements which return True or False.
 The function of a single `=` sign is different from a double `==` sign because the former is an assignment operation.
 Below is an example of how to use the `==` operator.

 ```
-x= ‘cat’
+x= 'cat'
-y= ‘dog’
+y= 'dog'
 x==y, returns False
 ```

 ### Question 7

-`.loc` is used in data frames and is used to access rows by labels or a boolean array. `.loc` takes index labels and returns a series or a data frame if the index label exists in the caller data frame.
+`.loc` is used in data frames and is used to access observations by labels or a boolean array. `.loc` takes index labels and returns a series or a data frame if the index label exists in the caller data frame.
 It returns a data frame or a series depending on the parameters.
 If you pass in a list as the parameter, the data type of the returned value would be a data frame.
 If you simply pass in the index label, then the output would be of a series type.

 The `.iloc` attribute for data frames is used for integer-location based indexing or selection by position, meaning to select data by numbers.
 There are two required arguments for `.iloc`— a row selector and a column selector. `.iloc` returns a series when one row is selected, and a data frame when multiple rows are selected.
 Usually, `.loc` is more widely used than `.iloc`.